 Welcome

-Welcome to the newly expanded and redesigned Ballistics By The Inch, or 'BBTI' as people have taken to calling it.
+Welcome to Ballistics By The Inch, or 'BBTI' as people have taken to calling it.

-Our site redesign is meant to make use and navigation simpler.
-Up above you’ll find links to three main pages:
+Up above you'll find links to four main pages:

 - Calibers/cartridges will take you to a list of all 22 different data sets.
 You can just browse the charts, click on a given ammunition type listed in the header of each chart for a graph of how that particular ammunition performed, or download the raw data for your own use.